valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 ### Maximum Items per Order - 150
 * a user can order up to 150 items per order
 * the code can be found in `views.py` in the `cart` app
-* in short, the system sums the quantity of items that are already in the cart with the quantity that is being submitted to the limit of 150 items in total per cart
+* in short, the system sums the quantity of items that are already in the cart with the quantity that is being submitted to the cart
-* if the calculated potential sum is higher than the limit, the users get a toast message after being redirected to the same page they were on previously
+* if the calculated sum is higher than the limit (150 products), the user gets a toast message that this is not possible and gets redirected to the same page they were on
 * an example of this error would be when there are 140 products in the cart and the user tries to add 20 more items (new total would be 160 which is higher than the limit of 150)

 ![Max 150 Items per Order](readme-files/img-testing/img-testing-cart-max-150.png)